faris-shi/python_practice/README.md

 2. **Sudoku**

-   an example to figure out the backtracking algorithm. including how to build a sudoku, how to mask several blocks and how to solve it.
+   an example about figuring out the backtracking algorithm. including how to build a sudoku, how to mask several blocks and how to solve it.

 3. **Sets Operation**